charlotearaneta/hr-onboarding-automation/README.md

 This project runs locally using authenticated API connections.
 Sample outputs and execution logs are stored in the `results/` folder.

-Screenshots and demo walkthroughs can be added to the `assets/` folder for documentation and portfolio presentation.

 ---

 ## 🗺 Roadmap